-The Women’s Hospital will protect and promote each patient’s rights and responsibilities which also apply to your legally-designated representative, patient-designated support person (healthcare representative) and/or parent/guardian of minors.
-You and your representative will be included in decisions related to development, implementation of your care plan/treatment, discharge planning and pain management in a manner everyone understands.
+The Women’s Hospital will protect and promote each patient’s rights and responsibilities, which also apply to your legally designated representative, patient-designated support person (health care representative) and/or parent/guardian of minors.
+You and your representative will be included in decisions related to development and implementation of your care plan/treatment, discharge planning and pain management.
+Information will be provided and explained in a manner everyone understands.

-- Assure you will have access to considerate, high quality, and safe family-centered care and receive visitors of your choice without regard to race, creed, color, national origin, religion, disability, sex, gender identity, sexual orientation, age, or source of payment for care.
+- Ensure you will have access to considerate, high-quality, safe, family-centered care and receive visitors of your choice without regard to race, creed, color, national origin, religion, disability, sex, gender identity, sexual orientation, age or source of payment for care.

 - Visitors will have equal visitation privileges and will be provided explanation of clinically necessary restrictions or limitations to visitation in order to provide needed care.
 You may withdraw or deny visitors at any time.

-- Provide assistance if you wish to formulate an Advance Directive regarding end of life decisions and the hospital staff will honor your wishes.
+- Provide assistance if you wish to formulate an advance directive regarding end-of-life decisions, and hospital staff will honor your wishes.